 The College of Physicians and Surgeons of Newfoundland and Labrador regulates the practice of medicine in the public interest.

 Of the remaining 13 members, seven are licensed medical practitioners elected by their peers and six are appointed by the Minister of Health and Community Services.
 Two of the six are nominated by the Newfoundland and Labrador Medical Association.
-Of the remaining four appointed by the minister, three are not medical practitioners and one is appointed from a list submitted by the Board of Regents of Memorial University.
-The Memorial University nominated appointee may or may not be a medical practitioner.
+Of the remaining four appointed by the minister, three are public members and are not medical practitioners; one is appointed from a list submitted by the Board of Regents of Memorial University.

 The College fulfills its mission by: